frontendcharm/frontendcharm/README.md

 Web Designer & Frontend Developer
 ---------------------------------

-Experienced in designing and developing responsive and dynamic websites and web apps.
-Proficient in HTML5, CSS3, JavaScript, and contemporary libraries and frameworks.
+Experienced in designing and developing responsive and dynamic websites and web apps.Proficient with HTML5, CSS3, JavaScript along with modern libraries and frameworks.

 * ✉️ You can contact me at [ariba.madakia@gmail.com](mailto:ariba.madakia@gmail.com)
 * ⚡ I create content to spread knowledge across my socials.